Marker Logo

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1873.

 Location.
 30° 8.196′ N, 95° 34.203′ W. Marker is near Tomball, Texas, in Harris County.
 It is in Creekside Park.
-Marker is on Zion Lutheran Cemetery Road north of Wendtwoods Drive, on the right when traveling north.
+It is on Zion Lutheran Cemetery Road north of Wendtwoods Drive, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Tomball TX 77375, United States of America.
 Touch for directions.

 Zion Lutheran Cemetery image.
 Click for full size.

-Photographed By Brian Anderson, April 11, 2021
+Photographed by Brian Anderson, April 11, 2021

 2. Zion Lutheran Cemetery